Tamluk subdivision

-Tamluk subdivision is a subdivision of the Purba Medinipur district in the state of West Bengal, India.
+Tamluk Sadar subdivision is a subdivision of the Purba Medinipur district in the state of West Bengal, India.
 It under Burdwan division.

 Subdivisions

 Purba Medinipur district is divided into the following administrative subdivisions:

 Administrative units

 Tamluk subdivision has 6 police stations, 7 community development blocks, 7 panchayat samitis, 82 gram panchayats, 852 mouzas, 805 (+ 1 partly) inhabited villages, 2 municipalities and 11 census towns.
 The municipalities are: Tamluk and Panskura.
 The census towns are: Anantapur, Dakshin Baguan, Kakdihi, Shantipur, Kolaghat, Amalhara, Mihitikri, Kharisha, Goasafat, Kotbar and Erashal.
 The subdivision has its headquarters at Tamluk.

 Area

 Tamluk subdivision has an area of 1084.30 km2, population in 2011 of 1,791,695 and density of population of 1,652 per km2.
 35.16% of the population of the district resides in this subdivision.

 Police stations

 Police stations in Tamluk subdivision have the following features and jurisdiction: